A web interface lets us control an ESP32 from the browser by combining HTML, JavaScript, WebSockets, and JSON messages.

-In this interface, we will visualize the state of the ESP8266’s digital inputs, in the example D0, D5, D6, and D7.
+In this interface, we will display the state of digital inputs on the ESP32.

 Furthermore, we will simulate acting on pins D8, D9 as outputs and on D10 as a PWM output.